US says Iran briefly seizes oil tanker near Strait of Hormuz - The Boston Globe

 Private maritime intelligence firm Dryad Global said it suspected two other ships had been harassed by Iran’s paramilitary Revolutionary Guard in the Persian Gulf over the last week as well, based on the ships’ behavior.

-As tensions between Iran and the U.S. heated up last year over America's unilateral withdraw from its 2015 nuclear deal, tankers plying the waters of the Mideast became targets, particularly near the strait, the Persian Gulf’s narrow mouth.
-Suspected limpet mine attacks the U.S. blamed on Iran targeted several tankers.
+As tensions between Iran and the United States heated up last year over America’s unilateral withdraw from its 2015 nuclear deal, tankers plying the waters of the Mideast became targets, particularly near the strait, the Persian Gulf’s narrow mouth.
+Suspected limpet mine attacks the United States blamed on Iran targeted several tankers.
 Iran denied being involved, though it did seize several tankers.